 - Valhallen and many other voices in Dexter's Laboratory

-- Wally Langford in Mission Hill
+- Wally Langford and others in Mission Hill

 - Woody Johnson in Brickleberry

 - Yancy Fry, Abner Doubledeal, and Adlai Atkins in Futurama